byomkesh03/Responsive-Blog-Template/README.md

 ## Introduction

+This is a multipage responsive blog template built using pure HTML, CSS, and JavaScript.
+It includes a home page, an about page, a contact page, and individual blog pages.
+Each blog page features a proper heading, related image, blog author name, and upload date.
+Users can search for specific blogs using the search option.
+The vector credit for the website's graphics goes to Vecteezy.

 ## Features

 - Home Page: A landing page that showcases featured blog posts and provides links to individual blog pages.